jaiconak/Full-Pipeline-Project/README.md

 1. Overview
-This repository contains the solution for the Lightfeather DevOps Coding Challenge.
+This repository contains the solution for the sideProj DevOps Coding Challenge.
 It demonstrates a complete end-to-end CI/CD pipeline and infrastructure deployment using industry best practices.
 The solution includes:

 - Backend: A Node.js (Express) API.